theazammohamed/lang2eng/README.md

 # Lang2Eng
-Lang2Eng is a "Translation App" that allows users to input text, translate it into English and display the translated result!
+Lang2Eng is a "Translation App" that allows users to input text, translate it into English and display the translated result.